jbentham/zerowi/README.md

-# zerowi: bare-metal WiFi driver for the Raspberry Pi
+# Zerowi: bare-metal WiFi driver for the Raspberry Pi
 See https://iosoft.blog/zerowi for details